 2005 – 2008

-Recent engagements for CHRISTOPHER BENGOCHEA include a return to Palm Beach Opera in the title role of Tales of Hoffman in 2014, as well as the role of B.F.
+Recent engagements for CHRISTOPHER BENGOCHEA included a return to OSJ during the 2016-17 season when he appeared as the Kronprinz in Puts and Campbell’s Silent Night.
+Other recent engagements include the title role of Tales of Hoffman in 2014 with Palm Beach Opera, as well as the role of B.F.
 Pinkerton in OSJ’s production of Puccini’s Madama Butterfly in February 2014.
 Concert appearances included the tenor part in the Verdi Requiem with the San Jose Symphony, Vasco da Gama in Meyerbeer’s L’Africaine and a Meyerbeer Retrospective concert for Opera Orchestra of New York.

 During the summer of 2012, he was a featured soloist with the Midsummer Mozart Festival, performing the Great Mass in C minor and an aria from Davidde Penitente.
 In 2011-12, Mr. Bengochea returned to OSJ to appear in the title role of Mozart’s Idomeneo, for which he received critical acclaim.
 Other OSJ roles recently performed included Stiva Oblonsky (Anna Karenina), Mario Cavaradossi (Tosca) Rodolfo (La bohème) and Ruggero in the company premiere of La rondine.